frederic-perez/AmE-dictionary/dictionary.md

 __grimed__ _v_ :two::shit: _Her pink shorts were grimed with dirt._
 __grimly__
 __grind__ _Most of us are more focused on the daily grind._
+__grinding half__ _"The people's business had come to a grinding half, and nothing was going to happen," he said._
 __grinding__ _Bumping and grinding._
 __gring__ _The grind of life on the road._
 __grip-and-grin__ _Grip-and-grin shots._